Adaptive partition Factor Analysis: Introduction

 In this paper, we propose an alternative formulation for Bayesian MSFA leveraging the concept of informed or structured sparsity \citep{schiavon1, schiavon2, GriffinHoff}.
 This approach allows for flexible modeling of varying degrees of group heterogeneity in terms of latent factors contribution.
 Consistently with this, we name the proposed approach Adaptive Partition Factor Analysis (\model). \model$ $ employs shrinkage priors for latent factors, using the information contained in study labels, but without enforcing a deterministic structure.
 This structured shrinkage is combined with increasing shrinkage priors on the number of latent factors, following a cumulative shrinkage process approach \citep{legramanti,fruhwirth2023generalized}.
 This construction ensures identifiable separation of the shared and specific contributions while circumventing, under suitable regularity conditions, the well-known issue of rotational ambiguity in factor loadings for the specific factors, thereby allowing straightforward posterior interpretation of these quantities.
 Notably, we show that the proposed method can be seen as a particular neural network model allowing us to exploit further generalizations, including the integration of subject- or study-specific continuous covariates in a flexible manner.

 The next section details APAFA in terms of model specification, prior distributions, and provides practical guidelines for prior elicitation.
 We also explore the connections to neural networks and present generalizations.
 In addition, we address model identifiability.
 Section 3 reports a comprehensive empirical assessment through simulation studies covering various data-generating scenarios.
 Section 4 reports two illustrative data analyses further highlighting the advantages of our approach in the motivating examples of bird species occurrence and genomics.
 The final discussion section explores generalizations and potential extensions.
-The code to reproduce our analyses available at \url{https://github.com/elenabortolato/APAFA}. \change{The Supplementary Materials provide additional technical details on posterior computation methods, extended empirical results with further experimental analyses, and implementation specifications.}
+The code to reproduce our analyses is available at \url{https://github.com/elenabortolato/APAFA}.